cncf-tags/container-device-interface/SPEC.md

 #### OCI Edits

 The `containerEdits` field describes edits to be made to the OCI specification.
-Currently only four kinds of edits can be made to the OCI specification: `env`, `devices`, `mounts` and `hooks`.
+Currently the following kinds of edits can be made to the OCI specification: `env`, `devices`, `mounts` and `hooks`.

 The `containerEdits` field is referenced in two places in the specification:
   * At the device level, where the edits MUST only be made if the matching device is requested by the container runtime user.